 Within the framework of government decisions and objectives on defence, the Supreme Commander manages short-term issues against long-term, strategic outcomes.

-The Supreme Commander supervises the Armed Forces as a whole, assisted primarily by the Director General and Armed Forces Command, while Headquarters assists the Supreme Commander in matters of authoritative command.
-At a local level, the Supreme Commander is supported by the heads of local units, schools and training centres.
+The Supreme Commander supervises the entire Armed Forces, assisted primarily by the Director General and Armed Forces Command, while Headquarters assists the Supreme Commander in matters of high-level command.
+At a local level, the Supreme Commander is assisted by the heads of local units, schools and training centres.

-Armed Forces Headquarters handles matters on which the Supreme Commander will, or may take decisions, and which are of substantial significance or strategic importance.
+The Armed Forces Headquarters handles matters that the Supreme Commander will or may decide on, and matters that are of significant strategic importance.

-General Micael Bydén has been Supreme Commander since 2015.
+General Micael Bydén has held the position of Supreme Commander since 2015.